Skip to main content

 Lifting his cup, Cassius stroked Hero's shoulder and coughed to gain attention.
 "To Herodian of Antioch, a future citizen of Rome and the youngest public servant in the history of the empire.
 May the ink he always carries in his left pocket never run dry!"

 "Thank you, Cass."
 Hero said with a boyish grin.
-"I know I wouldn't be here if it weren't for your support.
+"I know I wouldn't be here if it wasn't for your support.
 I owe you a great deal.
 To our friendship!"
 He raised the cup and gulped it down.
 The wine was sweet and tasty, but he knew what more than one cup of it might do to him.
 His gaze fell upon Alexandria's southern fortifications.
 "It will be hard to leave this city.
 It's amazing that it even exists.
 When it's all over, I'm going to miss it a lot."

 After emptying their cups, they took a seat on Hero's carpet and looked toward the invisible horizon to the south.
 Though tainted by the faint glow of the city lights and the massive lighthouse fire to the north, the blackness was sufficient to see the entirety of the active sky above their heads.